randall/trafficserver/doc/admin-guide/files/records.config.en.rst

     Set the interval (in seconds) in which to re-query DNS regardless of TTL status.

-.. ts:cv:: CONFIG proxy.config.hostdb.filename STRING host.db

-   The filename to persist hostdb to on disk.

 .. ts:cv:: CONFIG proxy.config.cache.hostdb.sync_frequency INT 0

    Set the frequency (in seconds) to sync hostdb to disk.
 If set to zero (default as of v9.0.0), we won't